ramanujprasad/Angular4AdminApp/README.md

-# AdminApp
+# Admin App

-This application uses angular 4 created for learning purpose.
+This application has login/registration features and once you login, can view employee information.
+You can also change the status of the employee or remove it from the list.
+It uses angular 4.
 It has been build using [Angular CLI](https://github.com/angular/angular-cli) version 1.2.3.
 This app is available in en/nl/fr languages.

 ## Download dependencies